nrn/fn-pasta/readme.md

 partial(fn, [args, ...])
 ------------------------

 Return fn with arguments applied.
-Blank spots are held for nulls.
+Passing undefined will leave a hole that will be filled with arguments from the second fn call before the rest are appended to the arguments list.

 limit(num)
 ----------